Computer Vision in Robotics – An Autonomous Revolution

 Applications of Computer Vision in Robotics

-Interpretation of visual feedback is essential for robots that rely on it for guidance.
-The power of sight is one of the elements that will encourage their adoption across different disciplines.
+Interpretation of visual feedback is essential for robots performing tasks.
+The power of sight is one of the elements powering industrial automation and the adoption of this new technology across different disciplines.
 We already have many examples in the robotics industry, including:

 Space